Wednesday, June 5, 2013

 Some of the deaths are unreal in Cloverfield.
 When the soldiers kill Marlena, they drag her into this room with a curtain.
 Behind the curtain, they show the silhouette of Marlena being put into position by soldiers and doctors, and then, in the blink of an eye, a splatter of blood splashes against the curtain, as Hud cuts away with the camera.
 The other is Jason’s death on the Brooklyn Bridge.
 He’s standing over the crowd trying to get Rob’s attention from the other side.
 The monster attacks, and out of nowhere, a huge hunk of the bridge falls, and crushes him instantly.
 A handful of jaw-dropping moments in Cloverfield, but those two stand out amongst everything else.

-So with all my complaining and nitpicking, I still enjoy Cloverfield.
-It’s an intense and shocking found-footage monster movie with a few crafty action sequences.
+Cloverfield is an intense and shocking found-footage monster movie, featuring a few crafty action sequences.
 It doesn’t matter how many times I watch it, the beginning to Cloverfield hooks me in, and after that, I have to stick around until the end.

 Oh, and a little extra tidbit.
 Pay close attention to the final home movie with Rob and Beth on the Ferris wheel at the end.
 Look in the background at the ocean, and you can see the monster falling from the sky, and dropping into the water.
 It happens quick, and it’s kind of small (because the view of the background is out of focus), but if you look real close, you can see how the monster came to Earth, and eventually New York City.
 I’ve probably seen this movie six times or more, and I just caught it on my most recent viewing.